 Naxos Island by Car

 In the afternoon, spend time in a few different Naxos mountain villages to get a feel for the traditional way of life.
-The best Naxos villages to visit are Apeiranthos, Filoti and Chalkio.
+We suggest stopping at Apeiranthos, Filoti and Chalkio.

-Travelers not interested in driving on Naxos can still get a wonderful introduction to the island.
-On a full day tour by bus, guests get to see the Kouros statue, visit mountain villages and enjoy free time.
-Find out more!
+Travelers not interested in driving can still see this part of the island.
+On this full day tour by bus, you visit the Kouros statue, mountain villages and enjoy free time!

-It’s the last day of your 14 Days in Greece – and you can choose how to spend it.
+You’ve nearly reached the end of your 14 Days in Greece – and you can choose how to spend it.
 On the beach, on a boat or on a hike!

 Beaches in Naxos